vibbits/nextflow-jnj/presentation/slidedeck.md

 ## Why (not)?
 (2/2)

 Alternatives: [link](https://github.com/pditommaso/awesome-pipeline/)
-- Syntax of the Groovy language
+- Syntax of the Groovy language, yet another language
 - Flexibility also comes with cost of complexity
 - Nitpicking details in failure of scripts